 If you want to remove a load bearing or fire rated wall you need to file for a permit.
-This will require an architect or engineer.
+This will require an architect like me or an engineer.
 You will also need an architect or engineer to determine if the wall in fact is or is not load bearing or fire rated.
 In most cases non loading bearing wall removal in NYC requires permits and an architect.
 Nobody else is qualified to make that judgment.
 You contractor is not qualified to make that judgement.
 Your building super is not qualified to make that judgement.
 Only only an architect or engineer therefor hire licensed and insured professionals.
 Have an architect or engineer look at your wall before you decide to remove it.
 Taking down a wall is not to be taken lightly.

 Hazardous Materials in Walls you will demolish:

 Sometimes walls have hazardous materials such as asbestos or lead paint.
 If you are filing for a permit to remove a wall it is required to perform an asbestos test and have the results filed with the DEP, Department Of Environmental Protection.
 This requirement is for buildings built before April 1st 1987.
 See another article we wrote on asbestos testing.
 There is no law requiring testing for lead paint.
 If you have small children you may consider testing for lead as well.

 Removing Interior Partition Walls in NYC